dime-coin/electrumx-docs/How-To.rst

 =============

-**ElectrumX-Dime** should run on any flavour of unix but this guide assumes the user is running Ubuntu 22.04 LTS (x64).
-It has also been succesfully run on MacOS and DragonFlyBSD.
+**ElectrumX-Dime** should run on any flavour of unix but this guide assumes the user is running Ubuntu 22.04 LTS (x64) with a user named `electrumx`.
+Feel free to use whatever username you prefer, however, make sure to adjust the configurations accordingly.

+ElectrumX-Dime has also been succesfully run on MacOS and DragonFlyBSD.
 It won't run out-of-the-box on Windows, but the changes required to make it do so should be small - pull requests are welcomed.

 ================ ========================
 Package          Notes